• Skip to primary navigation

 • Preheat oven to 160 degrees celcius.
 Grease a large oven baking dish and set aside (minimum of 6 cup capacity).

-• Place butter into a clean TM bowl and melt on 100 degrees, Speed 1, 2 minutes.
+• Place butter into a clean Thermomix bowl and melt for 2 minutes, 100 degrees, Speed 1.
 Allow to cool slightly.

-• Add the milk, vanilla extract and egg and mix on Speed 4, 20 seconds.
+• Add the milk, vanilla extract and egg and mix for 20 seconds, Speed 4.

 • Pour the mixture into the prepared dish.